-If you have you been injured, lost wages, or suffered other damages because of a product you used, you can seek recovery for those damages with the help of a defective products attorney.
-An attorney who specializes in this area can determine if you have a defective products claim to make against the manufacturer, retailer or distributor, by identifying the types and amounts of damages you have suffered and the cause of the accident.
-If it is decided that your injuries and/or financial losses are minor it may not make sense for you or the lawyer to pursue the case.
-One exception to this is if the problems have affected a large number of people; bringing the possibility of joining or starting a class action lawsuit.
-If it is found that you have large amounts of damages or that you could be part of a class action lawsuit and a decision is made to move forward with the case, it is critical to catalog and list all damages up front.
+If you have you been injured, lost wages, or suffered other damages because of a product you used, you may be able to recover damages with the help of a defective products attorney.
+An attorney who specializes in this area can determine if you have a defective product claim to make against the manufacturer, retailer or distributor by identifying the types and amounts of damages you have suffered and the cause of the accident.
+In some cases defective products affect a large number of people; bringing the possibility of joining or starting a class action lawsuit.
+If you believe that you suffered an injury from a defective product because of the negligence of another contact a defective products attorney for a consultation.

 There are four theories of liability that can help determine if you have a defective products case: